Did you know?

 Why construct Kwu Tung Station first?

-Invited by the Government, the MTR Corporation is currently working on the planning and design of the Northern Link project.
+At the invitation of the Government, the MTR Corporation is currently working on the planning and design of the Northern Link project.